varigence/docs/bimlflex/reference-documentation/AppendProcedureName.md

 # Append Procedure Name

-The string to append to procedure names
+The string to append to procedure names.

 Notes:
 * This setting is part of the `Naming` settings category.
 * The default value for this setting is `flex_`.